-I was initially a bit hesitant about the combination of ingredients and flavours for this chickpea salad, but it turned out super tasty.
+I was initially a bit hesitant about the combination of ingredients and flavors for this chickpea salad, but it turned out super tasty.

 The original recipe by María del Mar Sacasa can be found here over at Serious Eats.
-This salad is intended to be served warm with a pita bread, but it is very good on its own and both warm and cold.
+This salad is intended to be served warm with pita bread, but it is terrific on its own and both warm and cold.

-The shredded rocket leaves gives it a little kick too, but we missed some additional herbs and some real heat, despite the dried red chili flakes.
-I used Portuguese piri piri pepper/garlic sauce to keep the dish more Iberian.
-However, some chopped flat-leaf parsley and/or coriander would complement the dish too, and adding some harissa chili paste to give the dish nudge towards a more North African style.
+The shredded rocket leaves give it a little kick too, but we missed some additional herbs and some real heat, despite the dried red chili flakes.
+I used Portuguese Piri Piri pepper/garlic sauce to keep the dish more Iberian.
+However, some chopped flat-leaf parsley and/or coriander would complement the meal too, and adding some harissa chili paste to give the dish nudge towards a more North African style.
 You can’t go wrong either way!

 Verdict: 9/10; Will definitely be made again